jenreiher/lhl-intro-sept-2018/bios/patrick.md

 ## My top three favourite foods are...
 * Pizza
-* Persian Food (but I'm biased)
+* Persian Food :)
-* Korean/Japanese Food
+* Korean/Japnese Food

 ## One quirky fact about myself is...
-If im concentrating hard while working I find I end up talking to myself .. :O
+I can get very obsessive with things that I like.
+I've watched every episode of Rick and Morty atleast 15 times